danbsolo/StickyNoteWidget/README.md

 </p>

 ## What's New?
+- Can now process multiple StickyNotes simultaneously.
+Details in [How to Install](#how-to-install).
+- StickyNoteHub exists.
+Limited functionality as of now; just displays which StickyNotes are currently open.

+## Old Changes
 - Creates the necessary files if they do not exist yet and no longer requires the use of the pesky _Environment Variable_.
 All makes for a more streamlined installation process.
 - Gave StickyNotes an ID: their title.
 No functional differences yet other than a change in the window's title and a reworked folder system.

-## Old Changes
 - Fixed the code's _style_ to something more readable.
 Includes making comments more insightful, better whitespace usage, etc. Also changed the names of several files, mostly removing underscores in favor of CamelCase.
 - Converted StickyNoteWidget from a Procedural Program into an Object-Oriented Program (OOP).
 This will streamline debugging, adding new features, updating the code style, etc. _Does not change functionality._

 ## How to Install
 1. Ensure Python is installed along with the Tkinter library (typically included by default).
+2. Run once.
+3. To open multiple StickyNotes, create new folders in the `StickyNotes` directory, located in the same directory as `StickyNoteWidget.py`.
 2. Enjoy!

 ## Features